Claude Opus 4.8

 Recommended practices

-• Use adaptive thinking with effort parameter (low/medium/high/max) instead of manual budget_tokens; budget_tokens is deprecated on Opus 4.6 (source: Anthropic docs, Prompting Best Practices, Leverage Thinking; Extended Thinking)
+- Use adaptive thinking with effort parameter (low/medium/high/max) instead of relying on one fixed thinking budget for every task (source: Anthropic docs, Prompting Best Practices, Leverage Thinking; Extended Thinking)

-• Dial back aggressive tool-triggering language from older prompts — Opus 4.6 is significantly more proactive and may overtrigger on instructions needed for previous models (source: Anthropic docs, Prompting Best Practices, Tool Usage)
+- Dial back aggressive tool-triggering language from older prompts — current Opus models are proactive and may overtrigger on instructions needed for previous models (source: Anthropic docs, Prompting Best Practices, Tool Usage)

 Anti-patterns to avoid

-• Do not use prefilled assistant responses on the last turn — deprecated in Claude 4.6; use structured outputs or tool calling instead (source: Anthropic docs, Prompting Best Practices, Migrating Away from Prefilled Responses)
+- Do not use prefilled assistant responses on the last turn for current Claude models; use structured outputs or tool calling instead (source: Anthropic docs, Prompting Best Practices, Migrating Away from Prefilled Responses)

-• Avoid using markdown headers for structured task instructions when XML tags would be more precise — XML tags help Claude parse prompts unambiguously (source: Anthropic docs, Prompting Best Practices, Structure Prompts with XML Tags; Refrase eval, 46-config study)
+- Avoid using markdown headers for structured task instructions when XML tags would be more precise — XML tags help Claude parse prompts unambiguously (source: Anthropic docs, Prompting Best Practices, Structure Prompts with XML Tags)

 Sources